 Vice President – College Scholars

 Catherine Finneran joined SEO in 2019.
-She is responsible for managing the college support, retention and success components of SEO Scholars including all college programming and advising.
-With a 25-person team of College Persistence professionals, College Scholars works with 927 students attending 188 colleges around the nation, and achieves a 90% college completion rate.
+She is responsible for managing the college support, retention, and success components of SEO Scholars, including all college programming and advising.
+With a 25-person team of College Persistence professionals, the SEO Scholars, College team works with 1038 students attending more than 195 colleges around the nation and achieves a 90% college completion rate.

 Catherine lives in Jersey City with her husband, Stephen, and rescue puppy, Hudson.